7248510/Data/README.md

 # Data
-PostgreSQL or Mongo are the databases used.
+MySQL(Community) or MongoDB are the databases used.
 Default Nginx. /usr/share/nginx/html
-# If you download for offline usage make sure you disable JavaScript in them.(Via noscript)
+If you download for offline usage make sure you disable JavaScript in them.(Via NoScript)